Unidata/netcdf-java/docs/src/public/userguide/pages/netcdfJava/horizcoordtranforms.md

 #### Resources

-* Standard vertical transforms are documented on this page.
+* Standard horizontal transforms are documented on this page.
 You can also [implement your own](coord_system_builder.html).
 * You may also be interested in [Standard Vertical Coordinate Transforms](std_vertical_coord_transforms.html).
 * The [CDM _Coordinate Conventions](coord_attr_conv.html)